KingHaim/auraengine/DEPLOY_NOW.md

 ## 🎉 You're Done!

-Your Aura Engine is now live! 🚀
+Your app is now live! 🚀

 **Next Steps**: